deepcodebase/inpaint/README.md

 ### Build the environment

-Just run to build the image for the first time:
+Build the image for the first time:

 ```
 python core.py env prepare